-To use the model, you export it from Data Integration, and then can associate it with a data object in a Big Data Management mapping.
+To use the model, you associate it with a data object that represents a complex file source in a data engineering mapping.
 You can run the mapping on the Spark engine to process the data.
 The mapping uses the intelligent structure model to extract and parse data from input files based on the structure expressed in the model.